Creating Texture Images with a Digital Camera

-A manually lit studio does not have a perfect flow of light throughout the image and will introduce some gradient.
+A manually lit studio does not have a perfect flow of light throughout the image and can introduce some gradient.
 Compensate as much as possible to light the subject evenly.

 - Use a copy stand lighting configuration.This configuration requires four studio lights and two tripods.
 Set up the lights on each end of the image, not covering the view of the camera.
 Use the lights on the right end of the image to light the left side of the image and vice versa.
 This disperses the light evenly, giving it more space to blend across the image.